Seattle: 19th century

 Seattle has a history of boom-and-bust cycles, like many other cities near areas of extensive natural and mineral resources.
 Seattle has risen several times economically, then gone into precipitous decline, but it has typically used those periods to rebuild solid infrastructure.

 The first such boom, covering the early years of the city, rode on the lumber industry.
 During this period the road now known as Yesler Way won the nickname "Skid Road", supposedly after the timber skidding down the hill to Henry Yesler's sawmill.
 The later dereliction of the area may be a possible origin for the term which later entered the wider American lexicon as Skid Row.
-Like much of the U.S. West, Seattle experienced conflicts between labor and management and ethnic tensions that culminated in the anti-Chinese riots of 1885–1886.
+Like much of the Western United States, Seattle experienced conflicts between labor and management and ethnic tensions that culminated in the anti-Chinese riots of 1885–1886.
 This violence originated with unemployed whites who were determined to drive the Chinese from Seattle; anti-Chinese riots also occurred in Tacoma.

 Seattle had achieved sufficient economic success when the Great Seattle Fire of 1889 destroyed the central business district.
 However, a far grander city center rapidly emerged in its place.
 Finance company Washington Mutual, for example, was founded in the immediate wake of the fire.
 The Panic of 1893 hit Seattle hard.

 The second and most dramatic boom resulted from the Klondike Gold Rush, which ended the depression that had begun with the Panic of 1893.
 In a short time, Seattle became a major transportation center.
 On July 14, 1897, the S.S.
 Portland docked with its famed "ton of gold", and Seattle became the main transport and supply point for the miners in Alaska and the Yukon.
 Few of those working men found lasting wealth.
 However, it was Seattle's business of clothing the miners and feeding them salmon that panned out in the long run.
 Along with Seattle, other cities like Everett, Tacoma, Port Townsend, Bremerton, and Olympia, all in the Puget Sound region, became competitors for exchange, rather than mother lodes for extraction, of precious metals.